 For many Maine youth, the teenage years are even more challenging because of serious economic, family or life issues.

-We believe the best way to help more older youth (ages 16-24) successfully transition to adulthood is to take a targeted and comprehensive approach to supporting those who face such significant challenges, often without guidance from a caring adult in their lives.
+We believe the best way to help more older youth successfully transition to adulthood is to take a targeted and comprehensive approach to supporting those who face such significant challenges, often without guidance from a caring adult in their lives.

-Successful transition to adulthood can be difficult, even in the best of circumstances.
+Successful transitions to adulthood can be difficult, even in the best of circumstances.
 For many Maine youth, the teenage years are even more challenging because of serious economic, family or life issues.
 These young people often need additional help to successfully navigate their way to educational success, financial stability, independence and well-being.

 We direct our resources to strategies that: